krzysztofzuraw/learnpython/README.md

 [**Temperature converter**](https://github.com/Noaal/learnpython/blob/master/temperatureConv/converter/converter.py)- Converting between: Celcius, Kalvin and Farenheit

 [**Product Inventory Project**](https://github.com/Noaal/learnpython/blob/master/product/product/product_inv.py)- Create an application which manages an inventory of products.
 Create a product class which has a price, id, and quantity on hand.
 Then create an inventory class which keeps track of various products and can sum up the inventory value.

+[**Shape Area and Perimeter Classes**](https://github.com/Noaal/learnpython/blob/master/shape/shape/shape.py) -Create an abstract class called Shape and then inherit from it other shapes like  rectangle, circle, triangle etc. Then have each class override the area and perimeter functionality to handle each shape type.